BenjaminLettner/AlertFrog/README.md

 - **[Full UML Class Diagram](docs/UML-Diagram.md)** - Complete technical class diagram
 - **[Project Plan](docs/ProjectPlan.md)** - Original project planning and requirements
 - **[Project Structure](docs/ProjectStructure.md)** - Detailed file structure and organization

 ---

+## Disclaimer

+This project was developed with the assistance of AI tools to accelerate development and enhance code quality.
+AI was used for:
+- Code generation and refactoring
+- Documentation writing and structuring
+- Architecture design suggestions
+- Security best practices implementation

+All AI-generated code has been reviewed, tested, and validated to ensure it meets security and quality standards.

+---